mrjones2014/smart-splits.nvim/README.md

   -- set to false to disable, otherwise
   -- it will default to tmux if $TMUX is set,
   -- then wezterm if $WEZTERM_PANE is set,
+  -- then kitty if $KITTY_LISTEN_ON is set,
   -- otherwise false
   multiplexer_integration = nil,
-  -- disable multiplexer navigation if current multiplexer pane is zoomed -- this functionality is only supported on tmux due to wezterm -- not having a way to check if a pane is zoomed disable_multiplexer_nav_when_zoomed = true,
+  -- disable multiplexer navigation if current multiplexer pane is zoomed -- this functionality is only supported on tmux due to wezterm and kitty -- not having a way to check if a pane is zoomed disable_multiplexer_nav_when_zoomed = true,
 })